XistGG/UnrealXistTools/README.md

 Main Branch: https://github.com/XistGG/UnrealXistTools/

-UnrealXistTools is intended to work on both Windows and Mac.
+UnrealXistTools works on Windows, Mac and Linux.

-Each tool below specifies the exact compatibility (some are Windows only).
+Some tools rely on underlying Epic apps that are Windows-only, but the vast majority of this is fully cross-platform.

-It should also mostly work on Linux, though I haven't tested it yet.
+Each tool below specifies the exact compatibility.

 ## Setup